javascript-tutorial/fa.javascript.info/README.md

 ## Running locally

-You can run the tutorial locally to immediately see the changes.
+You can run the tutorial server locally to see how the translation looks.

-The server is at <https://github.com/javascript-tutorial/server>.
+The server and install instructions are at <https://github.com/javascript-tutorial/server>.